-Glaucoma—the silent thief of sight.
-It is a condition associated with pressure in the eye and characterized by damage to the optic nerve with slow vision loss that can lead to blindness.
-Glaucoma affects two million Americans, and half of those people are unaware they even have the disease.
+Glaucoma has been called “the silent thief of sight.”
+It is associated with pressure in the eye and characterized by damage to the optic nerve with slow vision loss that can eventually lead to blindness.
+Glaucoma affects two million Americans, and half of them are unaware they even have the disease.
 As a Glaucoma Center of Excellence, we believe everyone deserves to see the world through better eyes.
 Glaucoma shouldn’t stand in the way of that.

-Swagel Wootton Eye Institute’s team of glaucoma specialists are here to serve you and offer a variety of glaucoma treatment options with the goal of relieving symptoms and preventing further damage or loss of sight.
-We offer same-day appointments with our glaucoma specialists in Mesa and Chandler.
+Unfortunately, there is presently no cure for glaucoma, but our team of glaucoma specialists are here to serve you.
+We offer a variety of glaucoma treatment options to relieve symptoms, slow progress of the disease, and prevent further damage or loss of sight.

 XEN® Gel Stent

-XEN Gel Stent is a surgical implant designed to lower high eye pressure in open-angle glaucoma patients where previous surgical treatment has failed and/or medications alone were insufficient (also known as refractory glaucoma).
+XEN Gel Stent is a permanent surgical implant designed to lower high eye pressure in open-angle glaucoma patients where previous surgical treatment has failed or medications alone were insufficient (also known as refractory glaucoma).

 Cyclophotocoagulation (cyclo-photocoagulation) is an alternative glaucoma treatment most often Cyclophotocoagulation (cyclo-photocoagulation; CPC; or ECP if performed endoscopically) is an alternative glaucoma treatment most often used when glaucoma medication and other surgical treatment options do not lower intraocular pressure (IOP) as much as desired or required.
 These glaucoma cases are often referred to as ‘refractory,’ or stubborn and resistant to treatment.